 SUMX in Power BI – Example #1

-For an example look at the below simple table.
+For example, look at the below simple table.

-- The expression is nothing that is equation we need to do??
+- The expression is nothing that is the equation we need to do??

 - So we need to find the “Total Sales” value by multiplying Units with Price.

-- Close the bracket and hit enter key to get the result in the new column.
+- Close the bracket and hit the enter key to get the result in the new column.

 Wow!!!
-It says total sales as 56658 for all the rows this is because since we have used SUMX to arrive the new column it has given us the overall total amount for all the rows.
-So to arrive each row calculation we need to apply the Power BI SUMX function in “New Measure” not in “New Column”.
+It says total sales as 56658 for all the rows.
+This is because since we have used SUMX to arrive at the new column, it has given us the overall total amount for all the rows.
+So to arrive each row calculation, we need to apply the Power BI SUMX function in “New Measure” not in “New Column.”

 - Now apply the SUMX function in power BI.